edderkoppen/pittl-client/README.md

 > pittl 172.20.172.79 query timing sequence

 which returns both the staged and committed timing and the staged and committed sequence in the controller at 172.20.172.79.
-Note that the data returned by querying for a sequence is often really large, and potnetially obfuscates any other data requested, so it is not generally advised that the response be streamed to stdout.
+Note that the data returned by querying for a sequence is often really large, and potentially obfuscates any other data requested, so it is not generally advised that the response be streamed to stdout.
 A more reasonable query (on \*NIX-based systems) might be

 > pittl 172.20.172.79 query sequence > 20191118_program.txt